Chiang Rai Travel Guide: The White Temple and the Golden Triangle

 What to see

 Chiang Rai Night Bazaar and Saturday Night Market — The Saturday Walking Street (Thanon Thanalai) is the best market — local food, handicrafts, and live music.
 Less crowded and more local in feel than Chiang Mai’s equivalent.
+The nightly bazaar near the bus station runs every evening and has a covered food court with Isan, northern Thai, and Yunnanese dishes from approximately ฿40–80 per plate.

 Golden Triangle — About 65km north of Chiang Rai.
 The point where Thailand, Myanmar, and Laos meet at the Mekong River.
 The viewing area is heavily commercialised.
 The nearby Hall of Opium museum (at Doi Tung) provides genuine historical context on the region’s opium trade.
+Entrance approximately ฿200.
+Allow 2 hours for the museum.

 Practical information